If left undiagnosed and untreated, Lyme disease and other tickborne illnesses can have detrimental long-term effects on the body.

-Lyme disease is the most reported vector-borne illness (diseases transmitted through mosquitoes, tick and flea bites) in the United States.
-The CDC estimates that there are nearly 300,000 new cases every year – that’s an average of approximately 800 infections per day.
-People who are diagnosed early and receive proper treatment consisting of 28-30 day antibiotic therapy usually recover rapidly and completely.
+Lyme disease is the most reported vector-borne illness (diseases transmitted through mosquitoes, tick, and flea bites) in the United States.
+The latest numbers from the CDC estimate that approximately 476,000 patients are diagnosed and treated for Lyme each year.* People who are diagnosed early and receive proper treatment consisting of 28-30 day antibiotic therapy usually recover rapidly and completely.
 However, others who are correctly diagnosed and treated sometimes fail to fully recover, and, for a variety of reasons, still others go undiagnosed and untreated.

 This article explores 4 reasons why Lyme disease may go undetected and/or become a chronic illness.

 1) It is not always possible to confirm a tick bite

 The only way you can contract Lyme disease is through the bite of an infected tick.
 If you develop the telltale bull’s eye rash (medically referred to as erythema migrans), there is no disputing the fact that you have Lyme disease, but not all patients have a rash and sometimes the rash does not have a bull’s eye appearance.

 Ticks vary from the size of a poppy seed to a sesame seed, which makes them hard to see; and they prefer latching onto hard-to-see areas of the body such as armpits, groin, or scalp, so it’s likely you won’t notice their presence.
 This means, more often than not, you won’t know if you’ve been bitten, and by the time you start feeling sick – the incubation period for Lyme ranges from a few days to a few weeks – the tick will be long gone.

 2) Lyme disease symptoms are very similar to other non-tickborne chronic illnesses.